Nerissa Brokenburr Stickney: Early life and education

 Nerissa Brokenburr was born in Indianapolis, the elder daughter of attorney Robert Brokenburr and his first wife, Alice Jean Glover Brokenburr.
 Her father served in the Indiana Senate, and was a civil rights activist.
 She graduated from Crispus Attucks High School in Indianapolis in 1929.
 As a teen in 1927, she was a soloist at the annual meeting of the Indiana Convention of Negro Musicians.

 Her sister Alice was also a musician; both sisters studied piano and organ at the Oberlin Conservatory of Music. and were members of Delta Sigma Theta.
 She earned a B.A. degree in 1933 and a Mus.B. degree in 1935.
 While at college, she was secretary of Oberlin's Scottsboro Action Committee, an anti-lynching group, and co-signed a report on racial discrimination at Oberlin.

 She was friend of Indianapolis clubwoman Louise Terry Batties from their teens, and was a bridesmaid at the Terry-Batties wedding in 1937.
+Both women were active in the Inter-Collegiate Club in Indianapolis.